Rollins Band: Musical style and influences

-The band have been categorized under the alternative metal, hard rock, funk metal and post-hardcore genres.
-Mid-career albums such as Weight also had a pronounced jazz influence.
-They were part of the early 1990s Los Angeles alternative metal scene, alongside Tool, Jane's Addiction, Rage Against the Machine and Green Jellÿ.
-Their influences include '70s metal and rock bands, including Black Sabbath, The Velvet Underground, Pink Fairies and Thin Lizzy, as well as progressive rock and jazz fusion bands like King Crimson and Mahavishnu Orchestra.
+Rollins Band were a major fixture of the early 1990s Los Angeles alternative metal scene, alongside Tool, Jane's Addiction, Rage Against the Machine and Green Jellÿ.
 Rollins' shout-singing style proved influential to later alternative and nu metal artists, such as Coal Chamber, Korn, Chevelle, Godsmack and System of a Down.
 The Rollins Band songs "Tearing" and "Shine" have been covered by Pearl Jam.